 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
 It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?